 After serving two years as Assistant Professor, Gayton was recruited by the Boeing Company as Corporate Manager of Education Relations, and was responsible for supervising a contract with Cogswell College.
 Under his leadership, Boeing helped its employees in furthering their education by promoting night classes at Cogswell College.
 In the mid-1980s, Gayton was promoted to Director of Education Relations and Training, and in 1991, he became Boeing’s Corporate Director of College and University Relations.
 From 1997 until 2001, Gayton served under Governor Gary Locke as the Commissioner of Washington State Department of Employment Security.
 Prior to becoming the Executive Director of the Northwest African American Museum in 2005, Gayton was a lecturer and consultant for the University of Washington.
 He serves on several boards, including the U.S. Department of Education National Advisory Panel/National Center for Post Secondary Governance and Finance and The Association of Governing Boards.
 Gayton retired as Executive Director June 25, 2008 and lives in Seattle, Washington with his wife Carmen and their son Chandler.

-Carver Gayton was interviewed by The HistoryMakers on June 4, 2008.
+Carver Gayton was interviewed by The HistoryMakers on June 4, 2008 and October 9, 2017.